-Other opportunities to influence the negotiations occur during the CSW when the NGO CSW Forum holds daily morning briefings.
+CSW Forum holds daily morning briefings.
 Members of the Bureau as well as UN Women attend and update NGOs on negotiations.
 Regional caucuses give updates and key announcements related to UN meetings are made.

 Throughout the commission meeting, NGO CSW regional caucuses are held along with some thematic groups, such as the Youth Caucus and Migration Caucus.
-During CSW 61, advocacy training for NGOs will be held during the first session of each NGO CSW regional caucus.
+Advocacy trainings for NGOs are generally held during the first session of NGO CSW regional caucuses.